-You can use SMC IS to modify the network interfaces for the system and create a bonded interface.
+You can use the Management Center to modify the network interfaces for the system and create a bonded interface.

 When configuring the system, you must consider the difference between the management interface and the remainder of the interfaces in the system.
+Any Ethernet port named ethN or emN on the server may be designated as the management interface.